hideckies/shcldr/README.md

-# Shellcode Generator & Loader for Windows
+# Shellcode & Loader of Windows

-Simple implementation of Windows shellcode generator &loader written in C++.
+Simple implementation of Windows shellcode &loader written in C++.

 ## Install Dependencies